shining-cat/SimpleHIIT/README.md

 * Dagger-hilt for DI
 * pure kotlin
 * coroutines and flows / stateflows
-* Jacoco for test coverage report generation
+* Kover for test coverage report generation
 * Full-Compose for UI
 * handle device form-factor variation (TV / mobile) in the same project